CentraleNantesROV/thruster_manager/README.md

 The core method is `Eigen::VectorXd solveWrench(const Vector6d &wrench)` that finds the overall thruts (return value) from the desired wrench.

-Controllers can also use the `Vector6d maxWrench()` function to use it in anti-windup approaches, if any.
+Controllers can also use the `maxWrench()` function to use it in anti-windup approaches, if any.
+This method returns a `Eigen::Vector` of dimension 6 with the maximum wrench on all components : x, y, z, roll, pitch, yaw.